abarolli/programming-cookbook/src/articles/java__spring-framework/Mapping-DTOs-To-Entities-With-MapStruct.md

 the controllers consume/provide data to the clients.

-Moreover, there may be technical constraints that make it cumbersome/impossible for an entity to be parsed to json; for example, [ABetterApproachToManyToMany.md](ABetterApproachToManyToMany.md) describes a many-to-many relationship between an Issue and User entity, with an IssueAssignee junction entity between them.
+Moreover, there may be technical constraints that make it cumbersome/impossible for an entity to be parsed to json; for example, [A Better Approach To Many To Many](./A-Better-Approach-To-Many-To-Many.html) describes a many-to-many relationship between an Issue and User entity, with an IssueAssignee junction entity between them.
 The Issue entity has a field for IssueAssignees, which also contains a field reference to Issue.
 Parsing this circular relationship to json leads to a stack overflow error due to the maximum recursion depth being reached.